 Antimicrobial products are regulated by state and government agencies depending on their intended use.

-Manufacturers of antimicrobial products must provide EPA the product label and data on chemistry, toxicology, and efficacy to obtain an EPA registration, which is required before marketing the product.
+Manufacturers of antimicrobial products must provide the Environmental Protection Agency (EPA) the product label and data on chemistry, toxicology, and efficacy to obtain an EPA registration, which is required before marketing the product.

 Uses & Benefits